-You have decided to volunteer abroad, in Asia.
-You get closer to local culture with a local NGO, with us, Openmind Projects!
+As a volunteer in Asia you get closer to local culture and people especially with a local NGO like Openmind Projects.

 As a volunteer, your experience depends as much on you as on your new friends!

-You will adapt to new people, habits, food, weather and you will learn to expect the unexpected!
-Adapting is not always easy, but it is a great chance to learn about another way of life, to gain more insight about yourself and push the limits of your comfort zone.
+Immerse yourself in local culture, appreciate their lifestyle!
+Adapt to new habits, food, weather.
+Learn to expect the unexpected!
+Adapting is to learn about another way of life.
+Push the limits of your comfort zone!

 Cross Culture Skills

 Learning about another culture is fascinating.
 Learn about values, do's and don’ts, how people live, think and dress?
 We prepare you for a great volunteer trip at our a Volunteer and Cross Culture Training that makes a difference!
 Openmind Projects is the only organization that offers a free week before you start!

 More things to consider when you volunteer

 Eating.
 Asian food is conquering the world!
 People enjoy eating and cooking.
 Eating local is very cheap.
 Have a meal for 0.5 – 2 USD.
 Tell them not too spicy!
 'Mai pet'.